ombori/grid-docs/grid-products/integration-flow.md

 To Read about how to create spaces into the database using our API, check the [Create Space endpoint](/grid-pim/api?id=post-space) in the API reference.

-The returned `id` value will be used as values for `spaces` and `spaceId` fields later on when you format your product data into the [GridProduct](/grid-pim/data-model?id=gridproduct) format
+The returned `id` value will be used as values for `spaceIds` and `spaceId` fields later on when you format your product data into the [GridProduct](/grid-pim/data-model?id=gridproduct) format

 ## 3. Push ProductTypes